espadrine/localeval/readme.md

 <script> alert(localeval('a + b', {a: 14, b: 18})) </script>
 ```

+You may find an example of use in browser code in `main.html`.

 # Warning

 If no timeout is given, it doesn't protect your single-threaded code against